camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 * all newly created bpmn processes use the new namespace url.
 * If you open an existing model which uses the legacy namespace, a warning dialog is shown asking you to update the namespace URL.
 If you click "yes", the plugin automatically migrates the legacy namespace to the new URL.

-If you do not upgrade the Eclipse plugin, the old version of the plugin continues to work with the legacy namespace.
+If you do not update the Eclipse plugin, the old version of the plugin continues to work with the legacy namespace.
 Since the process engine maintains backwards compatibility with the legacy namespace, this is fine.
 It is only a problem if you want to roundtrip models with the new Camunda Modeler.

 ### Process Engine